 - 1) For the MSc Research exam, the MSc Research Coordinator nominates and the Examination Board appoints a separate Thesis Assessment Board (TAB) for each student.
 The Thesis Assessment Board is, via the Programme Manager, accountable to the Examination Board. - a.
 Each Thesis Assessment Board has at least three members: a Faculty ITC professor or associate professor in a relevant discipline (chair, who cannot be one of the supervisors), one of the supervisors, and an external examiner.
-The chair can decide to add a maximum of two other staff members of the Faculty ITC or JEP partners to the TAB if necessary.
 When the Examination Board has agreed upon the TAB composition, all TAB members have voting rights.
-The involved PhD candidate may be present as advisor.
-The MSc Research Coordinator should be present as procedural advisor. - b.
+The involved PhD candidate may be present as adviser.
+The MSc Research Coordinator should be present as procedural adviser. - b.
+Supervisors appointed in a PAB remain eligible for membership of the TAB of the same student if their employment at the Faculty ITC terminated after their appointment in the PAB. - c.
 Preferably, the external Examiner comes from outside the Faculty ITC, often being an academic staff member of a university or a knowledge institute.
 In the remaining cases, the external Examiner comes from a scientific department of the Faculty ITC and has not played a major role in the students' Master's programme and research theme.
-External Examiners should not have been involved in the research of the student. - c.
+External Examiners should not have been involved in the research of the student. - d.
 The Thesis Assessment Board is chaired by the Faculty ITC (associate) professor.
-In exceptional cases a new chair can be appointed from outside the TAB. - 2) Members of the TAB can be replaced in exceptional cases under the following conditions: - a.
-There has to be a valid reason that the TAB member cannot be present. - b.
-A maximum of one TAB member can be replaced.
+In exceptional cases a new chair can be appointed from outside the TAB. - 2) The criteria and procedure for the MSc Research exam are drawn up in a separate document, called Instructions for the Thesis Assessment Board (TAB) which is available via the Faculty ITC Intranet. - 3) On the basis of the MSc Research exam the Thesis Assessment Board takes one of the following decisions: - a.
+The student has passed the MSc Research exam.
+A single grade is given. - b.
+The student has not passed the MSc Research exam.
+The Fail grade is given.
+The student may re-submit the Thesis for a new exam, in accordance with article J.3. - 4) No changes may be made in the Thesis after submission for the MSc Research exam, only an errata list may be added.
+Changes can only be made when the Thesis is to be re-examined by the Thesis Assessment Board. - 5) The second opportunity of the MSc Research exam is graded by the Thesis Assessment Board.
+In any circumstance, it is not possible to have a third opportunity of the MSc Research exam.